The Bible Tells me so, Jesus has a God

 And, this “economic Trinity” explanation seems to ignore the fact that both Jesus Christ’s God and our God in the Bible are identified.
 We have the same God as the Lord Jesus Christ: the Father.
 Many, many times the Bible says that our God is the Father (Rom.
 1:7, etc.).
 Our God is the Father.
 Jesus’s God is the Father.
 What would ever cause one to think that our God is a different God from Jesus’s God?
 Only man’s clever speculation that enables him to deny the true God.

 And once again, this supposedly clever theological speculation now has two God’s.
-Jesus’s God, who is different from our God.
+1) Jesus and 2) Jesus’s God, who is different from our God.
 Seems to me that what we have here is one lie attempting to cover up for another lie.
-Two Gods.
+Two Gods?
 Two Father’s?
 One Father who is Jesus’s Father and another Father who is our Father?
+A Son God?
+A Triune God?

 At least these Trinitarian qualifications recognize that only the Father is Jesus Christ’s God.
 Good for them.
 That is right.
 The Father is the God of our Lord Jesus Christ.
 Our God is the same, the Father.
 “Abba, Father!”
 (Rom.
 1:7, 1 Cor.
 8:6, Gal.
 4:4, etc.).